 After building a case that the bad news you are delivering is similar to other external factors, you will want to start presenting a positive impression of the work that was done during the year.

 You do not want to paint a doom and gloom picture.
-Instead, you want to start lifting the optimism of your audience by highlight any major achievements or good work that was completed.
+Instead, you want to start lifting the optimism of your audience by highlighting any major achievements or good work that was completed.

 Focus on the Future